Natural and effective approaches to true health...

-Our approach to care is patient centered, rooted in principles of natural medicine and informed by modern biomedicine.
-We use safe therapeutic interventions (acupuncture, herbs, massage etc), food & nutrition and embodiment practices (such as yoga, meditation) to promote optimal living and access to a healing process that is effective, empowering, and without side effects.
-Therapeutic interventions aid in reestablishing a healthy physiological baseline.
-Dietary consultation fine tunes your nourishment routine and is the foundation of longevity and disease free living.
-Embodiment practices (ranging from meditation to active exercise) are tools that when incorporated into your lifestyle design inform vitality, wellbeing and personal growth.
+Our approach to care is patient centered, rooted in principles of natural medicine and informed by the most recent developments in biomedical science.
+We use safe therapeutic interventions (acupuncture, herbs, soft tissue manipultation etc), food & nutrition and embodiment practices (such as yoga, meditation) to promote optimal living and access to a healing process that is effective, empowering, and without side effects.
+Our natural therapies aid in reestablishing a healthy physiological baseline and awaken your body's innate healing potential.
+Dietary consultation fine tunes your nourishment and is the foundation of longevity and disease free living.
+Embodiment practices (ranging from meditation to calisthenic exercise) are tools that when incorporated into your lifestyle design inform vitality, wellbeing and personal growth.

 Acupuncture & East Asian Medicine

 Acupuncture & Traditional Chinese Medicine (TCM) has an established clinical history of over 2500 years and is one of the oldest medical systems (along with Ayurveda) practiced worldwide.
 Acupuncture may perhaps be the most recognized aspect of Chinese medicine int the west due to its efficacy in treatment of pain, allergic rhinitis (hay fever) and insomnia.
 The research on these and other topics is quite positive.
 The popularity of East Asian Medicine continues to grow on an international scale, is practiced worldwide and is known to be clinically useful in the treatment of a range of medical conditions.
 A complete system of medicine, TCM works compatibly with western biomedicine proving to enhance care objectives of western medicine in individual case studies and double blinded control trials.